raganwald/braythwayt.com/_posts/2015-10-19-progress-at-scale.md

 tags: [noindex]
 ---

-### preamble: leonard braithwaite, gwen lee, and reginald lewis

-[Leonard Austin Braithwaite][1], CM OOnt (October 23, 1923 – March 28, 2012) was a lawyer and former politician in Ontario, Canada.
+*[Leonard Austin Braithwaite][1], CM OOnt (October 23, 1923 – March 28, 2012) was a lawyer and former politician in Ontario, Canada.
 He received a Bachelor of Commerce degree from the University of Toronto in 1950.
 He then received a Masters of Business Administration degree from the Harvard Business School in 1952, and graduated from Osgoode Hall Law School in 1958.
 He served in the Legislative Assembly of Ontario as a member of the Liberal Party from 1963 to 1975.
-He was the first Black Canadian to be elected to the Ontario Legislature.
+He was the first Black Canadian to be elected to the Ontario Legislature.*

 [1]: https://en.wikipedia.org/wiki/Leonard_Braithwaite

-[Gwendolyn Arlene Lee née Barzey][2] is a retired systems analyst and real estate broker.
-She was one of the first people of colour to work in the data processing business in Canada.
+*[Arlene Gwendolyn Lee née Barzey][2] is a retired systems analyst and real estate broker.
+She was one of the first people of colour to work in the data processing business in Canada.*

 [2]: http://braythwayt.com/posterous/2012/03/29/a-womans-story.html "A Woman's Story"

-[Reginald F. Lewis][3] (December 7, 1942 – January 19, 1993), was an American businessman.
+*[Reginald F. Lewis][3] (December 7, 1942 – January 19, 1993), was an American businessman.
 He was the richest African-American man in the 1980s.
 Born in Baltimore, Maryland, he grew up in a middle-class neighborhood.
 He won a football scholarship to Virginia State College, graduating with a degree in economics in 1965.
 He graduated from Harvard Law School in 1968 and was a member of Kappa Alpha Psi.
 In 1992, Forbes listed Lewis among the 400 richest Americans, with a net worth estimated at $400 million.
-He also was the first African American to build a billion dollar company, Beatrice Foods.
+He also was the first African American to build a billion dollar company, Beatrice Foods.*

 [3]: https://en.wikipedia.org/wiki/Reginald_Lewis